OHMMYCodeEz/Script/README.md

     if Distance < 25 then
         Speed = 45
     elseif Distance < 50 then
-        Speed = 900
+        Speed = 800
     elseif Distance < 150 then
-        Speed = 800
+        Speed = 700
     elseif Distance < 250 then
-        Speed = 700
+        Speed = 600
     elseif Distance < 500 then
-        Speed = 600
+        Speed = 500
     elseif Distance < 750 then
         Speed = 450
     elseif Distance >= 1000 then